-But what is the starting point for that?
-Do sellers have to completely change their ways to win business?
-After all, they’ve been able to stay in business using their current model, right?
+But where should you start?
+Do you have to completely change the ways you currently win business?
+After all, you’ve been able to stay in business using the current model, right?

 - Download our free book Spiraling Up to learn how to develop a high-growth, high-value strategy for your firm.